 My work has always involved wildlife, a love of detail and invention.
-Recently, the intensity of colour has also played a significant role in my latest exhibition Jungles in London, Mall Galleries.
-As my Jungle series has progressed, so too has the vividness of the colour palette I have used.
-Detail also plays a significant role.
+The intensity of colour has also played a significant role.
+In my last solo exhibition Jungles in London, Mall Galleries, as my Jungle series progressed, so too did the vividness of the colour palette I used.
+Detail plays an essential role in all my paintings.

 The experience I want to give anyone who sees my work is to always see something new.
 I like hiding small details or creatures in dense foliage to be discovered.
 I want my work not only to have immediate impact but also to reward closer investigation into the complex, vibrant and overgrown worlds I create.
 Look closely to see a frog staring back at you or a beetle drinking from a raindrop…

 Jungles are very special for the diversity of life that inhabits them, much of which is becoming increasingly endangered.
 This, too, makes it an important subject for me - not only to evoke the beauty that lies within such a complex ecosystem but also to reflect on how much duller the world would be without them.

 For me, jungles give so much scope for my imagination with its abundance of life and natural richness.
 Although a lot of research into animals and specific places takes place before I even put brush to paper, once I feel I have an understanding of the subject, I enjoy where my imagination can take me.

 I sometimes feel that the process of imagining is just as exciting as the process of observation in my paintings.
 The places and habitats that I put my animals in are not real, they are both an idea and a dream but are always inspired by a subject which I find endlessly fascinating and never lacking in variety or breathtaking beauty - the natural world.